 In 1600, the sacristy was added from the north to the church.
 In 1760, the staroste Rafał Gurowski rebuilt the nave towards the west.
 At that time, an orientated wooden church was built together with a Romanesque presbytery.
 In this condition it survived until 2001 when the wooden part of the church was rebuilt into a hideous, modern shape.

-The romanesque church was built of sandstone blocks as an aisleless building, closed with a lower and slightly narrower apse.
-Two romanesque windows were placed symmetrically in relation to the longitudinal axis of the building.
+The Romanesque church was built of sandstone blocks as an aisleless building, closed with a lower and slightly narrower apse.
+Two Romanesque windows were placed symmetrically in relation to the longitudinal axis of the building.
 The culmination of each of them is one perfectly worked stone element.
-In the former nave there are traces of romanesque window openings and a large ogival gothic window.
+In the former nave there are traces of small Romanesque window openings and a large ogival gothic window.
 The original entrance to the temple was on the west or north side.
 From the north, a gothic brick sacristy with a treasury was attached to the nave of the church.

 Inside, in the western part of the nave, there was originally a gallery, probably based on one centrally located column and two square vaulted bays.
 In the church was used, unheard in the Polish lands in the 12th century, the enter to the gallery from the outside of the temple (from the south), using an added ladder.
 These types of solutions are known primarily from the Bohemia (e.g. St. Clement’s Church in Stara Boleslav).
 The second entrance was placed in the thickness of the northern wall through stairs and a narrow passage.
 Above the apse, a hemispherical vault was used.